CertifyOS provider data management

 Fortunately, eligible health organizations can credential their own providers on the payers’ behalf, reducing both enrollment time and opportunity costs.
 This is made possible through delegated credentialing.

-What is Delegated Credentialing?
+What Is Delegated Credentialing?

-How Does Delegated Credentialing Work?
+How Delegated Credentialing Works

 Delegated credentialing can target many different parts of the credentialing process, but it typically involves steps that rely heavily on manual tasks and that are particularly prone to delay—like primary source verifications (PSV).